amartin755/tcppump/SCRIPTFORMAT.md

 __VLAN tags__

-note: for vlan tagged packets parameter .vid is mandatory, if ommitted all other vlan parameters will be ignored and a untagged packet is compiled
+note: for vlan tagged packets parameter 'vid' is mandatory, if ommitted all other vlan parameters will be ignored and a untagged packet is compiled.
+Multiple vlan tags are also allowed.

 VLAN id (TCI.VID) (range 0-4095)